protectwise/troika/packages/troika-three-text/README.md

 # Troika Text for Three.js

-This package provides high quality text rendering in [Three.js](https://threejs.org) scenes, using signed distance fields (SDF) and antialiasing using standard derivatives.
+The `troika-three-text` package provides high quality text rendering in [Three.js](https://threejs.org) scenes, using signed distance fields (SDF) and antialiasing using standard derivatives.

 Rather than relying on pre-generated SDF textures, this parses font files (.ttf, .otf, .woff) directly using [Typr](https://github.com/fredli74/Typr.ts), and generates the SDF atlas for glyphs on-the-fly as they are used.
 It also handles proper kerning and ligature glyph substitution.
 All font parsing, SDF generation, and glyph layout is performed in a web worker to prevent frame drops.